rcomrad/data/New folder/README.md

 # KusServer Documentation
-KusServer is a cross-platform tool for configuring a server and supporting its API on C++.
+KusServer is a tool for setup and maintain a server on C++.

 KusServer provides: